 Here are some key factors that can impact those steps (and therefore, your search project time frame):

 Complexity of the deployment process

-If keeping query times low for international end users is critical, consider a multi-region deployment.
-In addition to the primary deployment region, namely US East, multi-region organizations are also deployed over one or more satellite regions.
+If keeping query times low for international end users is critical, rather consider a multi-region deployment.
+In addition to the primary deployment region, multi-region organizations are also deployed over one or more satellite regions.
 When end users make queries, those queries are routed to the closest deployment region, thereby reducing query time.
-Multi-region deployments also benefit from increased resiliency, in that, if a satellite region encounters an issue, search queries fall back to the primary deployment region, namely US East.
+Multi-region deployments also benefit from increased resiliency, in that, if a satellite region encounters an issue, search queries fall back to the primary deployment region.

 Leverage the Available Coveo Resources